stela2502/ScanpyAutoAnalyzer/README.md

                         list of genes of interest (will be plotted on the data) -t, --test            do not run the script
 ```

+The script uses <a href="https://github.com/stela2502/ScanpyAutoAnalyzer/blob/main/src/ScanpyAutoAnalyzer/data/ExampleAnalysis.md">this Markdown document</a> to run the analysis.

 I hope you use this!